Bunnings: 1990s

-After the acquisition, the first Bunnings Warehouse was opened in the Melbourne suburb of Sunshine by Victorian premier Jeff Kennett and Joe Boros, the managing director of Bunnings.
-This was quickly followed by three other Melbourne stores.
-Subsequently, new warehouses have been opened, on average, every three months across Australia.
+After the acquisition, the first Bunnings Warehouse was opened on August 24, 1994, in the Melbourne suburb of Sunshine.
+Present at the official opening were the Victorian premier Jeff Kennett, American actor Richard Karn who played Al Borland on the television sitcom Home Improvement, and Joe Boros, the managing director of Bunnings.

+This was quickly followed by the opening of three more Bunnings Warehouse stores in Melbourne.
+Since then, new stores have been opened across Australia approximately every three months on average.
 Development in Sydney and Brisbane proved more difficult than in other areas, as large blocks of land in the metropolitan area were limited.

-In 1997, the remaining smaller-format McEwans stores were renamed Bunnings.
+In 1997, the remaining smaller-format McEwans stores were renamed as Bunnings stores.

 2000s

 In August 2001, Wesfarmers bought the Howard Smith Group, including BBC Hardware (previously Nock & Kirby) and big-box offshoot Hardwarehouse.
 This supplemented the Bunnings national network by several dozen stores, many of them large Hardwarehouse stores in Sydney, Brisbane and New Zealand.
 Hardwarehouse had been dominant in New South Wales and Queensland, but the purchase complemented Bunnings' prior domination in Victoria, where Hardwarehouse had only seven stores to Bunnings' twenty at the time of the buy-out.
 At the time of purchase, the market leader was Mitre 10 with a 12% market share, but the inclusion of the Hardwarehouse and BBC Hardware stores brought Bunnings market share to 13.5%.

 Hardwarehouse and BBC Hardware stores retained their branding for a year, while television advertisements were tagged with each of Bunnings Warehouse, Hardwarehouse and BBC Hardware during this transition period.
 Lower-volume stores were closed and, in 2002, the remaining Hardwarehouses were renamed Bunnings Warehouse.

 The Howard Smith Group purchase also included Benchmark Building Supplies, a New Zealand chain of 32 stores, including nine Auckland stores.
 These were also closed or rebranded as Bunnings by 2003.
 Until then, Bunnings had just three New Zealand stores.
 By 2008, it had 14 large warehouse stores in the country.

 From 2004 to 2008, Bunnings purchased and re-branded Mitre 10 stores in Griffith, Kempsey, Randwick and Wodonga, Magnet Mart in Griffith and a Mitre 10 Mega store in Modbury.
 In 2008 the Australian Competition & Consumer Commission (ACCC) looked into its acquisitions of five Mitre 10 stores, as it deemed the purchases would be anti-competitive.
 In February 2009, the ACCC allowed the purchases, finding that the acquisition of the Mitre 10 stores did not significantly alter the level of competition in the relevant market.